jsummers/deark/readme.md

 ## Acknowledgements ##

-Thanks to Rich Geldreich for the miniz library.
+Thanks to Rich Geldreich and others for the miniz library.

 Thanks to the author of dskdcmps for the code used to decompress LoadDskF files.